Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Attempt at fixing accessory not equiping correctly in rare situations.
 `1.6.5`
 - Some male hair were concidered invalid in accessories.
+`1.6.6`
+- Color picker opened from an accessory was not responsive to the escape button
+- Weapons/Shield were sometimes influenced by your limbs scales.
+It will only be influenced by your character overall size now.